-Grant Type c Capital Purpose: Intended to facilitate (1) the acquisition of land, construction of, renovations to, and repairs to physical facilities, or (2) the procurement of equipment (over \$10,000) by an organization.
+Grant Type Purpose: Intended to facilitate (1) the acquisition of land, construction of, renovations to, and repairs to physical facilities, or (2) the procurement of equipment (over \$10,000) by an organization.
 Such land, building, or equipment must be for spaces or programs that residents of the service area will directly benefit from.
 Capital grant requests for construction projects also may include the costs of related technical services, such as legal transactions, architectural, and engineering activities.
 Eligibility Details: The land where the improvements are being made must be legally controlled (i.e., owned, leased on a long-term basis, subject to an easement, or other substantial interest) by the applicant.
 The Property that is acquired or improved must be located in the Service Area.
 Special Factors: The extent to which the property will be open and accessible to residents of the Service Area.
 For equipment, the grant application should describe how the participants/beneficiaries of the organization's programs/services will receive enhanced benefits or experiences because of the equipment.
 The equipment should not simply be for the use of staff, for maintenance, or to replace a piece of equipment that the organization currently owns/leases.
 Matching Funds: 2:1 Maximum Amount of Grant: None required, but the amount of leveraged funds and the number/source of donors will be taken into consideration by the Fund.

-Grant Type School Bus Trips Purpose: School Bus Trips support the transportation, admission, food, substitute staff, and other expenses related to bus trips (or "field trips") that provide opportunities for students to expand and enhance their academic experiences by exposing students to new learning opportunities that cannot be duplicated inside the classroom.
-TPF realizes that bus trips are a pedagogy of "lived learning" by which students actively learn through hands-on experiences in the field and through interaction among students and between students and teachers.
-Eligibility Details: Only River Valley School District and New Buffalo Area Schools are eligible to apply for Bus Trip grants for trips which have the primary objective of academic learning that is tied to the Michigan educational standards for each grade level.
-Special Factors: - School districts are encouraged to include at least one bus trip per grade level in their application.
-Matching Funds: None required, but the amount of leveraged funds and the number/source of donors will be taken into consideration by the Fund.
-Maximum Amount Each year, the Board will budget a total amount for each school district's bus trips. of Grant: 2.
-TPF will advise the school district of the budgeted amount that will be available for bus trips during the next school year.
-The school district will submit one grant application for all its bus trips for the upcoming school year by July 15.
-Notes: The application process for School Bus Trips grants falls outside of the Fund's Default Deadline Discretionary grantmaking cycle described in paragraph b.
+Grant Type: School Field Trips Purpose: TPF realizes that field trips are a pedagogy of "lived learning" by which students actively learn through hands-on experiences in the field and through interaction among students and between students and teachers.
+School Field Trip grants support transportation, admission, food, substitute staff, and other expenses related to grade-level field trips that provide opportunities for students to expand and enhance their academic experiences by exposing students to new learning opportunities that cannot be duplicated inside the classroom.
+School Field Trip grants are not intended to support transportation or other costs associated with trips for clubs, sports programming, elective overnight or international trips, or other extra-curricular programming.
+Eligibility Details: Only River Valley School District and New Buffalo Area Schools are eligible to apply for School Field Trip grants for trips which have the primary objective of academic learning that is tied to the Michigan educational standards for each grade level.
+Special Factors: School districts are encouraged to include at least one bus trip per grade level in their application.
+Matching Funds: None required.
+Maximum Amount of Grant: Each year, the Board will budget a total amount for each school district's field trips.
+TPF will advise the school district of the budgeted amount that will be available for field trips during the next school year.
+The school district will submit one grant application for all its field trips for the upcoming school year by July 15.
+Notes: The application process for School Field Trip grants falls outside of the Fund's default Application Deadlines described in paragraph b.